 College Algebra is designed to help students do practical problem solving using mathematics.
 It involves solving algebraic equations, plotting graphs, understanding functions, operating with polynomials, and working with roots, logarithms, and exponents.

-It is a General Studies requirement of the university that contributes to the development of reasoning skills and the use of procedures.
-Prerequisite: MA 012 or competence.
+Prerequisite: MA 012 or placement or permission of the instructor.